Feb 27, 2017

 We all hear about that, right?
 But how many of us have actually followed that rule?
-I sure haven’t because the amount of debt I have racked over my 26-years of life were definitely not for an emergency.
+I sure haven’t because the debt I have racked over my 26-years of life were definitely not for emergencies.
 Seriously, don’t use that card unless it’s for an emergency.

 Sign up for Credit Karma.